 The Right Way

 Read the instructions included with your CO detector.
-In general, you should have CO detectors on every floor, and near every bedroom.
-Avoid placing CO detectors very near heating or cooking appliances, which could cause false alarms.
-Since CO is slightly lighter than air, you should try to place CO detectors high on the wall if possible, but at least 6 in. from the ceiling.
+Best practices suggest having CO detectors on every floor of your home, situated near every bedroom.
+Also, avoid placing CO detectors near heating or cooking appliances, which could cause false alarms.
+Finally, because CO is lighter than air, always place your CO detectors high on the wall but at least 6 in. from the ceiling.